joncinque/class-scraper/README.md

-# phantom-scraper-test
+# class-scraper
-Messing around with PhantomJS
+Messing around with PhantomJS to hit class websites.
+Also contains the scraper, all in Node.